cacutler/cacutler/README.md

 ## About Me

 Recent Software Engineering graduate building production-ready applications with modern full-stack technologies.
-Interested in cloud systems, distributed systems, and full-stack and mobile development.
+Interested in cloud systems and full-stack and mobile development.

 I am available for part time freelance software development work.
 Feel free to look through my <a href="https://cacutler.github.io/">GitHub Page</a> for further details.